compsoc-edinburgh/betterinformatics/README.md

 Unfortunately, the course content is hidden on Learn to those not taking the course.
 So qaisjp can't actually check if they are distinct.

 Usually actually merging the cards together is the best option.
 The code doesn't get confused, and neither do users.

+To actually merge two files into one, it's worth referring to this Git article: [Stupid git tricks: Combining two files into one while preserving line history].
+This way history is maintained!

+[Stupid git tricks: Combining two files into one while preserving line history]: https://devblogs.microsoft.com/oldnewthing/20190514-00/?p=102493